Senior Director, Lifesaving Programs

 Brent joined Best Friends in 2016 as the Regional Director of the South Central and Great Plains Regions and was responsible for connecting, consulting and collaborating with animal shelters, advocates, spay/neuter groups and rescues across the 11 states in the two regions.

 Prior to joining Best Friends, Brent, his wife Michelle co-founded the Kansas City Pet Project (KCPP).
-In July 2011, they formed KCPP to bid on the contract to run the Kansas City, Missouri, pound - a place where, for decades, more animals died than were saved.
+In July 2011, they formed KCPP to bid on the contract to run the Kansas City, Missouri, pound — a place where, for decades, more animals died than were saved.
 After KCPP took over in January 2012, adoptions increased by more than 200% and helped elevate KCPP to a live release rate of more than 90% for seven consecutive years while remaining an open-admission shelter, making KC Pet Project one of the largest open-admission no kill shelters in the nation.
-In 2017, KCPP finished the year with a 96% Live Release Rate.
+KCPP has sustained no kill for more than a decade.

-Brent has spoken at many National Animal Welfare Conferences including the Best Friends National Conference, American Pets Alive Conference, HSUS Expo and the Midwest Animal Sheltering Conference.
+Brent has spoken at many National Animal Welfare Conferences including the Best Friends National Conference, American Pets Alive Conference, HSUS Expo, the Arkansas Animal Welfare Conference, the Animal Conference (OK) and the Midwest Animal Sheltering Conference.